a-holla/a-holla.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Ph.D. student at the [Centre for Brain Inspired Computing (C-BRIC)](https://engineering.purdue.edu/C-BRIC), Purdue University.
+I am a first yeat Ph.D. student at the [Nanoelectronics Research Laboratory (NRL)](https://engineering.purdue.edu/NRL), Purdue University.
 I did my undergraduate studies at the Department of Electrical Engineering, Indian Institute of Technology, Delhi.
 My research interests include neuroengineering, neuromorphic computing, analog circuit design, and cognitive modeling.
 In the past, I have worked as a research intern at the [CANLab, HKU](https://canlab.hku.hk/), as a research assistant with [Prof. Debanjan Bhowmik](https://www.ee.iitb.ac.in/web/people/debanjan-bhowmik/), and as a research assistant with [Prof. Saurabh Gandhi](https://web.iitd.ac.in/~gsaurabhr/).
 My publications are enumerated [here](/publications/) and my CV is [here](/cv/).

 News
 ------
-* **Coming Soon**: Joining Purdue University as a Ph.D. student and a Graduate Research Assistant
+* **August 2024**: Joined Purdue University as a Ph.D. student and a Graduate Research Assistant at the NRL!
 * **May 2024**: Completed my B.Tech. at IIT-Delhi!
 * **May 2023**: Joined Ripik AI as a Data Scientist Intern
 * **January 2023**: First [paper](/publications/demonstration_synaptic_behavior) published (as a co-author)!